-The clearinghouse mechanism, part of the ASEAN Knowledge and Diagnostic Network (AKDN), will initially encompass:
+The clearinghouse mechanism, part of the ASEAN Regional Diagnostic Network (ARDN), will initially encompass:

 - the agriculture, domestic horticulture, forestry and amenity sectors

 - 'pests' in the broad sense i.e. arthropods, molluscs, nematodes, plant pathogens, and weeds (incl. weed seeds), pre- and post-harvest, established and exotic

 For the present, the Network will not attempt to cover all biodiversity and will have limited capacity to deal with beneficial organisms encountered in agricultural and forest systems.

 Clients would forward unknown samples to the Clearinghouse based in Serdang, Malaysia.
 The clearinghouse would make an initial identification, record specimens and consign them to experts drawn from a diagnostic expertise register.
 In due course, the samples and identification would be returned to the Clearinghouse and thence to the client.